 Total Credits 120

-Advising
+Advising and Careers

 The Department of Philosophy encourages our majors to begin working on their career exploration and preparation soon after arriving on campus.
 We partner with SuccessWorks at the College of Letters & Science.
 Philosophy majors develop important and widely marketable skills, like the ability to think critically, communicate clearly, and solve complex problems.
 This means that having a major in philosophy provides excellent preparation for a variety of careers.
 See major declaration for more information.

 Studying philosophy can also help you get into graduate school.
 Philosophy majors excel on standardized tests like the GRE, GMAT, and LSAT.
-They rank first among all majors on the verbal and the analytical section of the GRE.
+They rank first among all majors on the verbal and the analytical sections of the GRE.
 Philosophy majors also tend to do better than just about any other major on the LSAT.
 With a mean score of just over 157, they are second only to physics majors.
 When it comes to the GMAT, philosophy majors rank in the top five of all majors, and they consistently have higher scores than business majors (including management, finance, accounting, and marketing majors).

 Every L&S major opens a world of possibilities.
 SuccessWorks at the College of Letters & Science helps students turn the academic skills learned in their major, certificates, and other coursework into fulfilling lives after graduation, whether that means jobs, public service, graduate school or other career pursuits.